evkx/evkx.github.io/content/models/mg/zs/ZS_EV_Long_Range/_index.md

 The maximum DC charging speed is 94kW.
 A full charge from 0 - 100% would take 112 minutes, while a more common scenario of 10-80% would take 42 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 8% to 61%, resulting in an actual charge speed, including time loss, of 63kW.
 Each charge session would take 34 minutes and 23 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 23kWh/100km, 1000km will take 10 hours and 56 minutes.
-This trip will require five charge session(s) charging from 9% to 57%.
-The total time lost for charging up the battery will be 157 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 24kWh/100km, 1000km will take 11 hours and 4 minutes.
+This trip will require four charge session(s) charging from 7% to 70%.
+The total time lost for charging up the battery will be 165 minutes.

 ### Onboard charger